 Gaming with friends is a great way to spend a birthday.
 Photo courtesy of Hex

-If you have a game lover tween/teen, 1) he/she probably already know about Hex & Co., and 2) would love to spend his or her big day gaming away.
-Hex & Co,'s staff will help you plan a customized party, from free play to specific themes (e.g., Pokeman or Magic: The Gathering) and there's loads of party-perfect items on the menu.
+If you have a game-loving tween or teen, they probably already know about Hex & Co., and they would love to spend their birthday gaming away.
+Hex & Co.'s staff helps you plan a customized party, from free play to specific themes (e.g., Pokeman or Magic: The Gathering), and there are loads of party-perfect items on the menu.
 Prices vary based on time and day but start as low as $10 per person and include a staff member to teach/guide games.
-Check out Brooklyn Strategist or Brooklyn Game Lab for more board game and quest party options.
+Check out our roundup of board game cafes for similar birthday party ideas for teens in NYC.

 RELATED: Old-School NYC Arcades Where Kids Can Game

-This drop-in art and creativity center offers parties with full use of the space for two hours—including the ping-pong table and outdoor space.
-Parties include an hourlong art experience that you can customize, such as clay sculptures, masks, poster design, zine making, weaving, printmaking, and more.
-Then, kids get pizza and cake, followed by 30 minutes of free play.
+This drop-in art and creativity center offers parties full use of the space for two hours—including the ping pong table and outdoor space.
+Parties include three creative activities with choices like clay sculptures, bookmaking, weaving, yoga, and more.
 Parties start at $850 and you're responsible for bringing food, drinks, cake, cutlery, and paper plates.